Home | Archive

 There are a few central insights I want to capture.

-- All agents care about where they get on the truck, and where it drops them off.
+• All passengers care about where they get on the vehicle (origin) and where it drops them off (destination).

-todo write out the formal construction of the truck route.
+todo write out the formal construction of the vehicle route.

 Orgs are forcing functions.